Thailand's king living in luxury quarantine while his country suffers | DW | 01.05.2020

 Thai expert Marshall does not believe that the growing displeasure with the king will lead to concrete steps against the monarchy because of the military's support for the king.

-Vajiralongkorn has successfully turned the kingdom into an absolute monarchy since taking office, although officially the country is still a constitutional monarchy, Marshall said.
+Vajiralongkorn has successfully pushed the kingdom towards absolute monarchy since taking office, although officially the country is still a constitutional monarchy, Marshall said.

 For this purpose, the king has brought an elite unit of soldiers and policemen under his direct control.
 He took direct control of the assets of the royal family, formerly managed by the Crown Property Bureau (CPB).
 According to estimates, this amounted to $30 to $60 billion (€27.6 to €55.2 billion).